Local P-shtukas and their relation to global G-shtukas: Introduction

-In \cite{AH_Unif} we will show that the moduli stack $\nabla_n\scrH^1(C,\FG)$ of global $\FG$-shtukas, after imposing suitable boundedness conditions and level structures, is an algebraic Deligne-Mumford stack over $C^n$.
-Spelling out the Riemann-Hilbert correspondence for function fields, together with the tannakian philosophy, one sees that $\nabla_n\scrH^1(C,\FG)$ may play the same role that Shimura varieties play for number fields.
+In \cite{AH_Unif} we will show that the moduli stack $\nabla_n\scrH^1(C,\FG)$ of global $\FG$-shtukas, after imposing suitable boundedness conditions and level structures, is an algebraic Deligne--Mumford stack over $C^n$.
+One can hope that $\nabla_n\scrH^1(C,\FG)$ may play the same role that Shimura varieties play for number fields.
 More specifically one can hope that the Langlands correspondence for function fields is realized on its cohomology.
-Note that in particular this moduli stack generalizes the space of $F$-sheaves $FSh_{D,r}$ which was considered by Drinfeld~\cite{Drinfeld1} and Lafforgue~\cite{Laff} in their proof of the Langlands correspondence for $\FG=\GL_2$ (resp.\ $\FG=\GL_r$), and which in turn was generalized by Varshavsky's~\cite{Var} moduli stacks $FBun$.
-It likewise generalizes the moduli stacks $Cht_{\ul\lambda}$ of Ng\^o and Ng\^o Dac~\cite{NgoNgo}, $\CE\ell\ell_{C,\mathscr{D},I}$ of Laumon, Rapoport and Stuhler~\cite{LRS}, and $\AbSh^{r,d}_H$ of the second author~\cite{Har1}; see \cite[\RemDrinfeldVarshavsky]{AH_Unif}.
-On the other hand this analogy can be viewed as an attempt to build a bridge between the geometric Langlands program and the arithmetic Langlands program, where the role of global $\FG$-shtukas is played by abelian varieties (together with additional structures), respectively $D$-modules.
+Note that in particular our moduli stack generalizes the space $FSh_{D,r}$ of $F$-sheaves (also called ``Drinfeld-shtukas'') which was considered by Drinfeld~\cite{Drinfeld1} and Laurent Lafforgue~\cite{Laff} in their proof of the Langlands correspondence for $\FG=\GL_2$ (resp.\ $\FG=\GL_r$), and which in turn was generalized by Varshavsky's~\cite{Var} moduli stacks $FBun$ to the case where $\FG$ is a constant split reductive group.
+Varshavsky's moduli stack and our generalization are used by Vincent Lafforgue~\cite{Lafforgue12} to prove Langlands parameterization over function fields.
+Strictly speaking Drinfeld and L.~Lafforgue did not use the language of $\GL_r$-torsors but rather the equivalent one of locally free sheaves.
+Our space $\nabla_n\scrH^1(C,\FG)$ likewise generalizes the moduli stacks $Cht_{\ul\lambda}$ of Ng\^o and Ng\^o Dac~\cite{NgoNgo} who explain a simple method to count $\FG$-shtukas over finite fields, the stacks $\CE\ell\ell_{C,\mathscr{D},I}$ of Laumon, Rapoport and Stuhler~\cite{LRS} who used them to prove the local Langlands correspondence for $\GL_r$, and the stacks $\AbSh^{r,d}_H$ of the second author~\cite{Har1}; see \cite[\RemDrinfeldVarshavsky]{AH_Unif} for a detailed comparison between these moduli stacks.